oracle/oracle-database-operator/docs/sidb/README.md

 ## Provision New Database

-You can easily provision a new database instance on the Kubernetes cluster by using [singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml).
+You can easily provision a new database instance on the Kubernetes cluster by using **[singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml)**.

-1. Sign into [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:4:7154182141811:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:9,9,Oracle%20Database%20Enterprise%20Edition,Oracle%20Database%20Enterprise%20Edition,1,0&cs=3Y_90hkCQLfJzrvTLiEipIGgWGUytfrtAPuHFocuWd0NDSacbBPlamohfLuiJA-bAsVL6Z_yKEMsTbb52bm6IRA) and accept the license agreement for the Database image, ignore if you have accepted already.
+1. Log into [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:4:7154182141811:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:9,9,Oracle%20Database%20Enterprise%20Edition,Oracle%20Database%20Enterprise%20Edition,1,0&cs=3Y_90hkCQLfJzrvTLiEipIGgWGUytfrtAPuHFocuWd0NDSacbBPlamohfLuiJA-bAsVL6Z_yKEMsTbb52bm6IRA) and accept the license agreement for the Database image, ignore if you have accepted already.

 2. If you have not already done so, create an image pull secret for the Oracle Container Registry: